-At time of this brief, the government has yet to announce what specific cut-off level of THC in oral fluids would yield a pass/fail on the roadside test or if they would be the same as blood per se levels.
-One difficulty in setting an OF cut-off is how to extrapolate THC presence in OF to blood, and although some calculations do exist, there is significant inter-individual variability.30-31 A randomized cross-over, double-blind placebo-controlled study of occasional cannabis users also found that smoked cannabis had a high degree of inter-individual variability between the relationship of THC detected in blood and THC detected in OF, meaning different people had wide-ranging levels of THC in their system from similar doses of cannabis.32 Additionally, currently available OF testing devices have a false positive rate of 3-7%, so charges should not be directly applied due to their potential for error.33
+At time of this brief, the government has yet to announce what specific cut-off level of THC in OF would yield a pass/fail on the roadside test.
+One difficulty in setting an OF cut-off is how to extrapolate THC presence in OF to blood, and although some calculations do exist, there is significant inter-individual variability.
+A randomized cross-over, double-blind placebo-controlled study of occasional cannabis users also found that smoked cannabis had a high degree of inter-individual variability between the relationship of THC detected in blood and THC detected in OF, meaning different people had wide-ranging levels of THC in their system from similar doses of cannabis.
+Additionally, currently available OF testing devices have a false positive rate of 3-7%, so charges should not be directly applied due to their potential for error.